-Martin Dietz is a Senior Consultant at ARTTIC and has been working with large scale and small innovative projects in various sectors for more than 10 years, including amongst others Aeronautics, Energy and NMP.
+Martin Dietz is a Senior Consultant at ARTTIC Innovation and has been working with large scale and small innovative projects in various sectors for more than 10 years, including amongst others Aeronautics, Energy and NMP.
 He was involved in the preparation of several successful proposals, CENTRELINE, HyFlexFuel and TURBO-REFLEX as the most recent relevant examples in Horizon 2020.
-Martin is member of the ARTTIC Management Board and coordinates the ARTTIC activities in Germany.
+Martin is Director of ARTTIC Innovation.
 Before joining ARTTIC, Martin worked for the GSF (now Helmholtz Zentrum München), a large national research centre, member of the Helmholtz Association, which is the largest research organisation in Germany.
 After working as Scientific Assistant to the Management Board, he was heading Patents and Technology Transfer.
 Martin holds a PhD (Dr. rer. nat.) degree in Molecular Biology.

-Anna Yenokyan, Project Manager at ARTTIC, joined the company in 2018.
+Anna Yenokyan, Project Manager at ARTTIC Innovation, joined the company in 2018.
 She has since managed successfully the ULTIMATE project until its end and is currently in charge of projects in Aeronautics and Health, both funded by the EU Research and Innovation programme Horizon 2020.

 After her Master’s degree in European Politics at the prestigious institution of Sciences Po Strasbourg, Anna gained relevant experience in several public and private organisations.
 She has worked namely at the European Parliament, the European and International Department of the City Council of Strasbourg, the International Relations Service of EM Strasbourg Business School and an European NGO dealing with EU projects in European Territorial Cooperation and Migration & Home Affairs.
 Through these different positions, Anna developed a very good understanding and know-how in project management, European cooperation and public affairs.